jezze/berk/README.md

 ### Remotes

 Next we need to add a remote.
-A remote is a machine somewhere that we can connect to (usually over ssh) and tell it to execute jobs for us.
+A remote is a computer that we can connect to (usually over ssh) and tell it to execute jobs for us.

-If you want to create a remote that has ssh (which is the default) you can supply a hostname and a name for your machine:
+If you want to create a remote that has a running ssh server (which is the default) you can supply a hostname and a name for your machine:

     $ berk remote add -h "myhost.mydomain.com" "myhost"

-Sometimes its nice to use your own local machine as a remote:
+Alternatively, if you don't have a computer with ssh you can create a remote that runs on your local computer:

     $ berk remote add -t local "mylocalhost"